nocsi/nocsi.com/src/terms-of-service.md

 3. SITE OWNERSHIP AND INTELLECTUAL PROPERTY.

 The Site as well as its contents, features, functionality (including but not limited to all information, software, text, displays, images, video, and audio, and the design, selection, and arrangement thereof), and all information, products, and services offered by us to you in connection with the Site (collectively, the “Content”) are protected under applicable copyrights, trademarks, and other proprietary (including but not limited to intellectual property) rights pursuant to international conventions and U.S. and other laws.
-The Site and the Content are the property of Orbit Labs, Inc. and/or the applicable third-party licensors, and all right, title, and interest in and to the Site and the Content will remain with Orbit Labs, Inc. or such third-party licensors.
-Our logos, page headers, custom graphics, and other icons are service marks, trademarks, registered service marks, or registered trademarks of Orbit Labs, Inc. All other products, names, and company logos mentioned on the Site or in the Content are trademarks of their respective owners.
+The Site and the Content are the property of NOCSI. and/or the applicable third-party licensors, and all right, title, and interest in and to the Site and the Content will remain with NOCSI. or such third-party licensors.
+Our logos, page headers, custom graphics, and other icons are service marks, trademarks, registered service marks, or registered trademarks of NOCSI.
+All other products, names, and company logos mentioned on the Site or in the Content are trademarks of their respective owners.

 These Terms of Use permit you to use the Site exclusively for your personal and other non-commercial use.
 You do not acquire ownership rights to the Site or any Content, other than those rights in the materials that you submit to us or otherwise enter through the Site, if any, that you may have or any rights that we may specifically grant you in writing, such as the limited license to use the Site, as further described below.
 These Terms of Use do not grant you any right, title, interest, license (express or implied) to any patent, trademark, service mark, copyright, trade secret or other intellectual property right of the Company or the respective intellectual property owners.

 You will abide by any and all additional copyright notices, information, or restrictions contained in any Content.
 You will not modify, adapt, translate, reverse engineer, decompile, or disassemble the Site or any Content.
 You may only use the Site and the Content as expressly permitted herein, and any other use is prohibited.
-Any copying, republication, or redistribution of the foregoing, including by caching, framing, or similar means, is expressly prohibited without the prior written consent of Orbit Labs, Inc. and/or the respective intellectual property rights holder identified in the subject content, which consent may be granted or withheld at the sole discretion of the rights holder.
+Any copying, republication, or redistribution of the foregoing, including by caching, framing, or similar means, is expressly prohibited without the prior written consent of NOCSI. and/or the respective intellectual property rights holder identified in the subject content, which consent may be granted or withheld at the sole discretion of the rights holder.
 Except as expressly authorized by us, you agree not to sell, license, rent, modify, distribute, copy, reproduce, transmit, publicly display, publicly perform, publish, adapt, edit, or create derivative works from the Content or the Site.

 We accommodate and do not interfere with standard technical measures used by copyright owners to protect their materials.
 Pursuant to 17 U.S.C.
 Section 512 as amended by Title II of the Digital Millennium Copyright Act, we reserve the right to terminate your use of the Site or the information and content contained therein if we determine in our sole and absolute discretion that you are involved in infringing activity, regardless of whether such alleged infringement is a first-time or repeat occurrence and/or whether the material or activity is ultimately determined to be infringing.